hb84ffm/portfolio-tracker/README.md

 # portfolio-tracker

-A Python package to track liquid stocks from yfinance across several KPIs & KRIs.
+A Python package to track liquid assets from yfinance across several KPIs & KRIs.

 ### FEATURES
 - Side by side comparison of two (liquid) assets with selectiona cross: